-Note 1: an employer at a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility is required to comply with subclause (3)(a)(ii)(A) unless an exception pursuant to clause 5(9)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay Safe Directions (Regional Victoria) or clause 5(17)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay at Home Directions (Metropolitan Melbourne) applies in respect of a worker, in which case the employer is exempted from requiring that worker to wear a face covering.
+Note 1: an employer at a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility is required to comply with subclause (3)(a)(ii)(A) unless an exception pursuant to clause 5(20)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay at Home Directions (Victoria) applies in respect of a worker, in which case the employer is exempted from requiring that worker to wear a face covering.

-Note 2: the exception from the requirement to wear a face covering pursuant to clause 5(9)(j) of the Stay Safe Directions (Regional Victoria) or clause 5(17)(j) of the Stay at Home Directions (Metropolitan Melbourne) does not apply to a worker at a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility whilst working at the Work Premises in Victoria.
+Note 2: the exception from the requirement to wear a face covering pursuant to clause 5(20)(j) of the Stay at Home Directions (Victoria) does not apply to a worker at a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility whilst working at the Work Premises in Victoria.